JosephMcc/pop-gtk-theme/README.md

 >     gtk-application-prefer-dark-theme=1
 >     ```
 >
->   * I suggest you use the Eta variants if your LCD resolution is lower than FHD (1080p).
+>   * Eta variants are recommended if your LCD resolution is lower than 1920x1080 (LoDPI) or 3200x1800 (HiDPI).
 Eta draws widgets around -20% to -30% spacing.
 >   * Metacity theming supports Eta variants (>= 3.20.x or 3.22.x).

-Required Components
+### Required Components
 -------------------
 Pop supports Gtk+ 3.22.x, 3.20.x and 3.18.x